What is a Raster Mosaic?

 If you want to perform image classification, then imagery mosaics allow you to systematically classify it.

-Can you think of any other examples for image mosaics?
+Can you think of any other examples of image mosaics?
 Why do you use this geoprocessing tool?
 Please let us know with a comment below.